-To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw in direction (a).
-To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).
+To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt in direction (a).
+To decrease the compression damping force and thereby soften the compression damping, turn the adjusting bolt in direction (b).

-Compression damping setting:
+Compression damping setting (for slow compression damping):

-\ With the adjusting screw fully turned in direction (a)
+\ With the adjusting bolt fully turned in direction (a)

-Although the total number of clicks of a damping force adjusting mechanism may not exactly match the specifications listed due to small differences in production, the actual number of clicks always represents the entire adjustment range.
-To obtain a precise adjustment, it would be advisable to check the number of clicks of each damping force adjusting mechanism and to modify the specifications as necessary.
+Although the total number of clicks or turns of a damping force adjusting mechanism may not exactly match the specifications listed due to small differences in production, the actual number of clicks or turns always represents the entire adjustment range.
+To obtain a precise adjustment, it would be advisable to check the number of clicks or turns of each damping force adjusting mechanism and to modify the specifications as necessary.